 The problem with Facebook’s free Wi-Fi

-The problem with Facebook’s free Wi-Fi is the same problem that there is with all free Wi-Fi in the world.
-That problem is that you do not control the network, or know who does.
+The problem with Facebook’s free Wi-Fi is the same problem there is with all free Wi-Fi in the world.
+That problem is that you do not control the network, or you don’t know who does.
 This means that hackers can set up free Wi-Fi.
 They can then use it to steal your information, such as:

 - Banking details